xboard/xboard.github.io/_posts/2021-12-17-interrupted-time-series-python-part-I.md

 ### ARIMA residual analysis

+The summary of our autoregressive model shows a `Prob(JB): 0.93` which is compatible with the null-hypothesis of normaly distributed residuals. ✅

+The [Ljung-Box Q test](https://en.wikipedia.org/wiki/Ljung%E2%80%93Box_test) verifies whether the residuals are independently distributed (they exhibit no serial autocorrelation) as $H_0$ (null-hypothesis).
+As the `Prob(Q): 0.32` is way above the standard $\alpha = 0.05$ there is no evidence of serial autocorrelation in the ARIMA residuals. ✅

 Let's now take a look at residuals [qqplot](https://data.library.virginia.edu/understanding-q-q-plots/) to check if they follow a normal distribution: